… … …

 A Question of Intent

-Maida Heatter had issues with her recipe for Lemon Buttermilk Cake she addressed in a later version of Maida Heatter’s New Book of Great Desserts (1982), says the NYT.
+Maida Heatter had issues with her recipe for Lemon Buttermilk Cake she addressed in a later version of Maida Heatter’s New Book of Great Desserts (1982), the NYT shared.
 She jokingly blamed “demons.”

 If perfectionists like Martha Stewart and Maida Heatter can still have a mess up, what’s that say for the rest of us?